Nabley46/Big-Data/README.md

-## Tostidos- The Legend
+## Tostitos- The Legend
 > Hello, My name is Jacob Culp, and my fellow researchers consist of Nabor Leyva and Juan Carbajal.
-Today, we would like to present to you, the viewers why **Tostidos** is the best brand???
+Today, we would like to present to you, the viewers why **Tostidos** is the best brand?

 Provide an introduction section that contains the following information:
 Names of group members
 Links to other group members collaborative report pages Assignment description (i.e. What did this project ask you to do?)
 Describe the area of focus you and your partner chose to explore and explain why you chose this area.
 Your answer should be no more than 200 words.

+Tostitos is such a familiar brand that we have never really thought of how it is around the world.
+That is the reason why we decided to research over the tositos

 List the set of three to five questions you sought to answer.
 Identify each permanent data set you used.
 For each set, you must:
 Provide the permanent URL.